Overview

 Trust FAQs

-What is a Superannuation Trust?
+What is a Self-Managed Superannuation Fund (SMSF)?

 An SMSF is a trust structure that provides benefits to its Members upon retirement.
 The main difference between an SMSF and other super funds is that the Members are also the Trustees of the fund giving them a high level of control when it comes to tailoring the fund to meet their individual needs.